How to get your full tenancy deposit back

 Lock up the house

-This is something you should already be doing to keep your house safe from burglars, but when you leave for the final time, double, triple, quadruple check that everything is locked up and secure.
+This is something you should already be doing to keep your house safe from burglars.
+But, when you leave for the final time, double, triple and quadruple-check that everything is locked up and secure.

 If the property is usually a student house, it may sit vacant over the summer months.
 And it would be a nightmare to find that the property was damaged after you left because you didn't lock up properly.

-Student houses also tend to come with multiple sets of key sets, so make sure everyone is responsible for returning their own.
+Student houses also tend to come with multiple sets of key sets, so everyone needs to be responsible for returning their own.
 Some agencies charge hefty fees if you fail to return them all.

 -